N0rz3/Zehef/README.md

 # **😇 Abouts zehef**
 ### Zehef is an osint tool which does not warn the target 😎

 thanks to Zehef, you can see if your personal or corporate email has leaked.
-You can also see in which most known sites the e-mail is registered and thus increase your security. (if you want to see all zehef releases scroll down 👇)
+You can also see in which most known sites the e-mail is registered and thus increase your security. (if you want to see all zehef output scroll down 👇)

 **Features of script**
  - full async